wrkzcoin/wrkzcoin/DRAFT_MASTERNODE.md

 1. All masternodes in **Active** status are collected as candidates.
 2. Candidates not meeting the heartbeat health threshold (95%) are excluded.
-3. Candidates not meeting the attestation threshold (80%, 24 samples) are excluded.
+3. Candidates not meeting the attestation threshold (80%, 24 samples) are excluded — only when `MASTERNODE_REQUIRE_EXTERNAL_ATTESTATION` is enabled (it is off).
+4. If fewer than `MASTERNODE_MIN_ELIGIBLE_FOR_REWARD_SPLIT` (20) candidates remain, there is no winner: the full reward goes to the PoW miner.
-4. Among remaining eligible candidates, the one with the **lowest total reward received in the last 7-day window** is selected as the winner.
+5. Among remaining eligible candidates, the one with the **lowest total reward received in the last 7-day window** is selected as the winner.
-5. Ties are broken deterministically: never-paid nodes first, then lowest `last_paid_height`, then lexicographically smallest masternode ID.
+6. Ties are broken deterministically: never-paid nodes first, then lowest `last_paid_height`, then lexicographically smallest masternode ID.

-If no eligible candidate exists, the full reward goes to the PoW miner.
+If no eligible candidate exists (or too few), the full reward goes to the PoW miner.
+A winner whose 40% share would round to zero is likewise skipped.

 ### Reward Output